 Betsy is the founder and owner of the eponymous "stylish and funky boutique” for women, Betsy Fisher.
 “Clothing expresses an artistic quality,” she says.
 “It lets you show who you are inside on the outside.”

-Sarah Hartman co-founded Harper Macaw, the mid-Atlantic region’s leading fine chocolate manufacturing company.
-Before Harper Macaw, Sarah hosted live google hangouts for Ecole Chocolat, interned at Dandelion Chocolate in San Francisco, and served as Corporate Relationship Manager in Valrhona in Brazil.
-Prior to her time in the chocolate industry, Sarah pursued a brief career in Human Resources.
+Sarah Hartman cofounded Harper Macaw, the mid-Atlantic region’s leading fine chocolate manufacturing company.
+Before Harper Macaw, Sarah hosted live Google hangouts for Ecole Chocolat, interned at Dandelion Chocolate in San Francisco, and served as Corporate Relationship Manager in Valrhona in Brazil.
+Prior to her time in the chocolate industry, Sarah pursued a brief career in human resources.
 She managed recruiting, hiring, and onboarding at Next Jump Inc, a high growth technology company in New York City.
-She also developed the Human Resources strategy for Stadia, an architecture firm in Sao Paulo, Brazil.
-Sarah is now headed into the education sector, and will start her Montessori Primary Training in September.
-Her dream is to open an innovative. multidisciplinary, and project based school in the Minneapolis-Saint Paul, Minnesota region.
+She also developed the human resources strategy for Stadia, an architecture firm in Sao Paulo, Brazil.
+Sarah is now headed into the education sector and will start her Montessori primary training in September.
+Her dream is to open an innovative, multidisciplinary project-based school in the Minneapolis-Saint Paul, Minnesota region.

 Dan is a venture capitalist at NextGen Venture Partners.
 Before founding NextGen, Dan was a vice president at the NewVantage Group, an early-stage investing firm in Washington, DC.
 Dan has been included twice on Washingtonian's list of 100 DC Tech Titans.
 He holds a BA from Yale and an MBA from Harvard Business School.

 Dr. Smita K. Trivedi